-Towards the end of 2019, I ticked something off my bucket list which I wasn’t sure would ever happen – skydiving in Dubai!
+Towards the end of 2019, I ticked something off my bucket list which I wasn’t sure would ever happen – skydiving!
+The ultimate bucket list item.

 Before I tell you the story about me jumping out of a plane, 13,000 feet up in the air, let me take you back 5 years.
 Back to a time when I was terrified of flying.
 A few days before a flight, I would get that anxious feeling in my stomach, I wouldn’t be able to sleep thinking about it.
 When I’d get on a plane, I had to sit by the aisle because I couldn’t look out the window.
 Any bit of turbulence had me grabbing the person beside me (often strangers!).
 And if someone stomped down the aisle, I felt like the plane might go down!